evg123/platformer-ge/part1/README.md

 ## Shigeru Miyamoto
 <img align="left" width="100px" src="./../media/miyamoto.JPG" style="float:left;">

 Shigeru Miyamoto is the legendary game designer of Donkey Kong, Mario and several other Nintendo franchises.
 Miyamoto does not care about fancy graphics, he only wants to make sure the game is fun.
-Shigeru

 Read more about Shigeru Miyamoto here: https://en.wikipedia.org/wiki/Shigeru_Miyamoto